louispy/simple-messaging/README.md

 4. Run `npm run build` to build app into `dist` folder
 5. Run `npm run start:prod` to run api server on production environment by default on port 3000 unless PORT is specified in environment variable.
 6. Run `npm run start:prod:consumer` to run consumer on production environment
+7. Run `npm run start:prod:outbox` to run outbox scheduler on production environment
-7. Run `npm run seed:admin:prod` to seed initial user with `superadmin` username and password from the env file.
+8. Run `npm run seed:admin:prod` to seed initial user with `superadmin` username and password from the env file.

 ## Additional Setups (Optional)
 1. MongoDB: Make sure to create a database for the application.
 There are three collections: users, conversations, and messages.
 Apart from the primary keys, the messages collection may also be indexed on timestamps and conversationId for the get and search messages api, i.e